front-end-intermediate/session-1/readme.md

 Open for reference: `_Objects > objects.html`

-Examine a sample of an object.
+Examine the sample object in that file in the browser console:

 ```sh
 last